 \section{Abstract}

-We explore the limit at which effective baryonic Y-string model of the junction approaches the mesonic stringlike behavior.
-We calculate and compare the numerical values of the static potential and energy-density correlators of diquark-quark $(QQ)Q$ and quark-antiquark $(Q\bar{Q})$ configurations.
-The gauge model is pure Yang-Mills SU(3) lattice gauge theory at coupling $\beta=6.0$ and finite temperature.
-The diquark set up is approximated as two-quarks confined within a sphere of radius $0.1$ fm.
-The lattice data of the potential and energy show that the string binding the diquark-quark $(QQ)Q$ configuration exhibits an identical behavior to the quark-antiquark $(Q\bar{Q})$ confining string.
-However, with the temperature increase to a small enough neighborhood of the critical point $T_{c}$, the gluonic symmetries between the two systems do not manifest neither at short nor intermediate distance scales.
-The comparison between the Polyakov loop correlators and the second moment of the action-density correlators for both system shows significant splitting.
-This suggests that subsisted baryonic decouplet states overlap with the mesonic spectrum.
-The baryonic junction's model for the potential and profile returns good fit to the numerical lattice data of the diquark-quark $(QQ)Q$ arrangement.
-However, near the critical point the mesonic string displays fits with large deviations compared to fits of the corresponding $(Q\bar{Q})$ data.
+We explore the limit at which the effective baryonic Y-string model of the junction approaches the mesonic stringlike behavior.
+We calculate and compare the numerical values of the static potential and energy-density correlators of diquark-quark and quark-antiquark configurations.
+The gauge model is pure Yang-Mills $SU(3)$ lattice gauge theory at coupling $\beta=6.0$ and finite temperature.
+The diquark setup is approximated as two quarks confined within a sphere of radius $0.1$ fm.
+The lattice data of the potential and energy show that the string binding the diquark-quark configuration displays an identical behavior to the quark-antiquark confining string.
+However, with the temperature increase to a small enough neighborhood of the critical point $T_{c}$, the gluonic similarities between the two systems do not manifest neither at short nor intermediate distance scales $R<1.0$ fm.
+The comparison between the potential and the second moment of the action-density correlators for both systems shows significant splitting.
+This suggests that subsisted baryonic decoupled states overlap with the mesonic spectrum.
+The baryonic junction's model for the potential and the profile returns a good fit to the numerical lattice data of the diquark-quark arrangement.
+However, near the critical point, the mesonic string displays large deviations compared to fits of the corresponding quark-antiquark data.